digitalisx/awesome-memory-forensics/README.md

 ## Memory Analysis
 Introduce commercial and open source tools for memory analysis.
-- [Volcano](https://www.volexity.com/products-overview/volcano) - A comprehensive, cross-platform, next- generation memory analysis solution, Volexity Volcano Professional’s powerful core extracts, indexes, and correlates artifacts to provide unprecedented visibility into systems’ runtime state and trustworthiness.
+- [Volcano](https://www.volexity.com/products-overview/volcano) - A comprehensive, cross-platform, next- generation memory analysis solution, Volexity Volcano Professional's powerful core extracts, indexes, and correlates artifacts to provide unprecedented visibility into systems' runtime state and trustworthiness.
 - [Volatility3](https://github.com/volatilityfoundation/volatility3) - Volatility is the world's most widely used framework for extracting digital artifacts from volatile memory (RAM) samples.
 - [MemProcFS](https://github.com/ufrisk/MemProcFS) - The Memory Process File System (MemProcFS) is an easy and convenient way of viewing physical memory as files in a virtual file system.
 - [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) - The Windows Debugger (WinDbg) can be used to debug kernel-mode and user-mode code, analyze crash dumps, and examine the CPU registers while the code executes.